 Our Academic Calendar is published in June prior to the start of the next school year.

 4.2.
 Program Calendar

-Our Program Calendar is published two times a year in August for Fall Semester and December for Winter Semester.
+Our Program Calendar is published in August for Fall Semester and December for Spring Semester.
 Most classes are created from parent requests, feedback, and collaboration.